nguyen190887/wknd-learn/Misc.md

 - https://www.versioneye.com/ - checking version of dependencies (e.g. any vunerable issues in a package)
 - https://www.tripwire.com/ - can be used to monitor credentials file and more

+# API Testing
+- https://reqres.in/ - provides an open REST interface